Subaru Crosstrek Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Subaru Crosstrek insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Subaru Crosstrek insurance rates for different risk profiles and scenarios.

 - The best full coverage rate is $683